Pradymm/FileReader/README.md

 # FileReader:

-Please find FileReaderDocument on following path in src folder
+Please import folder into eclipse and look for FileReaderDocument on following path in src folder,

 Go to src/main/resources/FileReaderDocument.docx